Category Archives: 1950′s

 Here we have meat that has been obviously drugged so that it can be paraded before the eyes of carnivores — by its very own offspring as they wave parsley in an attempt to draw attention to their very own parent’s deliciousness!
 What in heaven’s name was going on in 1959?

-And in another equally troubling illustration we see this:
+And in another equally unsettling illustration we see this:

 Here carrots, radishes and onions are happily waiting in line to be dipped into a boiling caldron of soup!
 Notice the mindless smiles and the blank affectations in the eyes of indoctrinated vegetables as they so willingly and cheerfully give their lives to this 1959 Orwellian soup du jour!
 Oh the vegumanity!